 On September 8th, 2019, we debuted Fear Not!
 A Liturgy for Anxious Times at Bethany Lutheran Church in Long Beach.
 All who gathered were blessed with a quiet space for prayer, silence, Scripture, poetry and song—a contemplative moment carved out of our harried chronos time to speak to the anxious hearts of people both inside and out of the church.

-The liturgy will be available for free through Communion Arts by Thanksgiving.
+The liturgy will be available for free through Communion Arts soon.
 Blake will also be recording my song Fear Not!and it will be released as well.

 Soli Deo Gloria